andreiliphd/carsten-glue-etl/README.md

 ## Usage
 1. Upload Immigration dataset from `data/sas-data` to S3.
 Remember to upload only `parquet` files as it causes errors in AWS Glue while loading data.
-2. Upload Airport Codes dataset from `data/`.
+2. Upload Airport Codes dataset from `data/` to S3.
 3. Construct in AWS Glue Visual Editor necessary steps to make a mapping from S3 to AWS Catalog.
 You can query data later with AWS Athena.
 4. Open ETL Jobs and setup ETL Pipeline.